mwilliamson/jq.py/README.rst

 ------------

 During installation,
-the source for jq 1.4 is downloaded over HTTPS and built.
+the source for jq 1.5 is downloaded over HTTPS and built.
 Therefore, installation requires any programs required to build jq.
 This includes:

 * Autoreconf

 * The normal C compiler toolchain, such as gcc and make.

-* Flex

-* Bison

 * libtool